Modern home with vinyl windows

 What do U-Factor, SHGC and VT actually mean?

-• SHGC: solar heat admitted (0–1); lower helps in sunny exposures.
+U-Factor: overall insulation (lower = better).
+SHGC: solar heat admitted (0–1); lower helps in sunny exposures.
+VT: visible light (0–1); higher means brighter interiors.

-Are your windows ENERGY STAR® certified for our climate?
+Are your windows ENERGY STAR® certified?

 Yes — we specify packages that meet or exceed current ENERGY STAR® criteria for Illinois and Wisconsin climate zones, with Low-E coatings, argon fill and warm-edge spacers.